junyanz/VON/README.md

 [Project Page](http://von.csail.mit.edu) |  [Paper](http://arxiv.org/abs/1812.02725)

 We present Visual Object Networks (VON), an end-to-end adversarial learning framework that jointly models 3D shapes and 2D images.
-Our model can synthesize a 3D shape, its intermediate 2.5D depth representation, and a final 2D image all at once.
-The VON not only generates images that are more realistic than recent 2D GANs, but also enables several 3D operations.
+Our model can synthesize a 3D shape, its intermediate 2.5D depth representation, and a 2D image all at once.
+The VON not only generates realistic images, but also enables several 3D operations.